EXPLORE THIS STORY

 BIASES

-Rappler: the Supreme Court and constitutional commands
+Rappler: Supreme Court and constitutional command—when does 'forthwith' mean 'forthwith'?

 Dominant angle identified — does not reflect unanimity of this country’s media